Content on this page was generated by AI and has not been manually reviewed.

 How can I verify that my IP address has changed after enabling the VPN?

 Visit a site like whatismyip.com or ipinfo.io.
 It should show an IP address from the VPN server’s location rather than your actual location.
 Also run a DNS leak test to ensure DNS requests are routed through the VPN.
+Planet vpn extension for browsers: the ultimate guide to Planet vpn extension features, setup, security, and performance 2026

 Are there privacy concerns I should know about when using VPNs in Edge?